 Travel by bus, by boat, and finally on foot to reach the remote village of Coroma on the Bribri Reservation.
 Your Costa Rica mission trip team will get your team off-the-grid to experience indigenous life as you work alongside local leaders.
-These international missionary trips in the Talamanca region give your team the chance to work alongside indigenous leaders and the local church—building relationships through Kids Club and helping with community work projects focused on both business and educational growth.
+These international mission trips in the Talamanca region give your team the chance to work alongside indigenous leaders and the local church—building relationships through Kids Club and helping with community work projects focused on both business and educational growth.

 You will be working in the remote indigenous villages of the Bribri and Cabecar tribes in the interior jungles of Talamanca, Costa Rica.
 Your destination will only be accessible by boat, so you must be able to carry everything you need on your back.
 (After the boat landing, some destinations require hiking and others require a rugged bus ride.)